Benefits of Creating

 For paper and coloring books, a simple basket or bin with handles is perfect.
 I have one basket for each child and they keep their favorite coloring books, as well as some of their finished creations, inside these baskets.
 I go through the baskets every few months to make room for new artwork.
 It only takes a few minutes.

 Some kind of display for artwork is a great idea to let those little artists enjoy their work.
-Clipboards, a wire display hook, picture frames, a bulletin board, really anything that fits in your space and fits with your style is good!
+Clipboards, a metal wall grid, a wire display hook, picture frames, a bulletin board, really anything that fits in your space and fits with your style is good!

 Annnnnd you’re done.
 Sit back and relax with a nice cup of tea while your children create masterpieces.
 You’ll probably have to explain exactly how you expect the table to be cleaned a few times, but, depending on their ages, they should catch on quickly and be able to clean it themselves in no time!

-If you’ve created a space for your littles to be creative, I’d love to see it!
+If you’ve created a toddler art table for your little ones to be creative, I’d love to see it!

 **Disclosure: This post contains an affiliate link.
 If you make a purchase through it, I may earn a small commission.
 I link companies and products because of their quality and not because of the commission I may or may not receive.